ZHUANGHP/Analytic-continual-learning/README.md

 3. **Image Augmentation**

     Using image augmentation to obtain a more generalizable backbone in the base training dataset can significantly improve performance.
-No image augmentation is used on the data in the papers.
-But in this implementation, data augmentation is enabled on by default.
-So using this implementation will achieve higher performance than reported in the papers (about 2%~5%).
+No image augmentation is used in the experiments of our papers.
+But in this implementation, data augmentation is enabled on by default. **So using this implementation will achieve higher performance than reported in the papers (about 2%~5%)**.

     Note that we do not use any data augmentation during the re-alignment and the continual learning processes because each sample will be learned only once.